 Title III is not a means tested program.
 No client is to be refused services based on their income, or willingness to provide information for NAPIS.
 The data is only used for planning, targeting, evaluating, and advocacy purposes.
-The importance of the income information is in the determination of the clients'
+The importance of the income information is in the determination of the clients' income in relation to the federal poverty guidelines.
+The income question has been redesigned to give the annual income at 185% poverty level and ask if their annual income is above or below that amount, based on number residing in household.
+This should reduce a client's reluctance to answer this question.
+The 2019 federal poverty guidelines, updated annually, can be obtained from:

-income in relation to the federal poverty guidelines.
-A monthly income cell is available on the NAPIS forms along the number in the household.
-Both are needed to determine if an individual meets the poverty level.
-The 2015 federal poverty guidelines can be obtained from http://aspe.hhs.gov/2015-poverty-guidelines
+http://aspe.hhs.gov/2019-poverty-guidelines